 - 1. Length must be no more than 4 inches above the creaseat the back of the knee while standing. - 2.
 No multiple pockets styles such as cargo pockets, multi-tool pockets, etc. - 3.
-Athletic shorts are only allowed on field days or other designated days.
+Athletic shorts and knit-like material are only allowed on field days or other designated days.